-Pre-candidacy doctoral fellows must register for a minimum of 12 graduate credit hours during autumn and spring semesters and 6 credit hours during the summer term.
+All fellows must register for a minimum of 12 graduate credit hours during autumn and spring semesters and 6 credit hours during the summer term.
 Post-candidacy fellows must enroll for a minimum of 3 credit hours each semester, including summer.
 Fellows must also maintain good academic standing in the Graduate School and make reasonable progress toward the graduate degree.

 Fellows are expected to abide by the professional codes of ethics and responsibilities of the university and those commonly accepted in the fellow’s field of study.
 These codes include, but are not limited to, the

 Graduate Student Code of Research and Scholarly Conductand the Code of Student Conduct.

 Fellows are expected to devote full-time to their academic studies.
 Fellows may not hold other types of employment/appointments/awards, such as graduate associateships, fellowships, or traineeships.

 Requests for an exception to the conditions of the fellowship must be submitted in writing by the Graduate Studies Chair of the fellow’s graduate program to Associate Dean Scott Herness.
 Requests should be submitted to Fellowship Services.
 The Chair will be notified of the request’s outcome.

 Note.
 The Graduate School reserves the right to terminate fellowship support before the end of the award period if conditions of the fellowship are not maintained.

 First, second, and dissertation year support is available with a yearly

 Fellows are paid on the last working day of the month.